Who We Are

 2019 Performed 150,000th spay/neuter surgery at our state of the art Veterinary Clinic

-2023 Broke ground on our new TLC Center, our new Training Center, and our renovated Learning Center, to expand compassion in Monterey County
+2024 Opened our new Sally Lucas TLC Center, our new Training Center, and our renovated Claire Jacobson Learning Center, to expand compassion in Monterey County